1303liz/1303liz/ReadMe.md

 # 💫 About Me:
-A student at Taita Taveta University
+A student at Taita Taveta University.Currently working to perfect my backend skills "Django"

 ## 🌐 Socials: